khaors/geocompr/main.md

 The code also refers to only one, well-defined coordinate reference system.
 On the other hand, a `proj4string` definition allows you more flexibility when it comes to specifying different parameters such as the projection type, the datum and the ellipsoid.^[Complete list of the `proj4string` parameters can be found at http://proj4.org/parameters.html#parameter-list.]
 This way you can specify many different projections, and modify existing ones.
-This makes the `proj4string` approach also more complicated.
+This also makes the `proj4string` approach more complicated.
 <!-- ^[In the background, `sf` and `raster` use the [PROJ.4](http://proj4.org/) software, which enables transformations between different projections]. -->
 `epsg` points to exactly one particular CRS.

-Spatial R packages support a wide range of CRSs they use long-establish [proj4](http://proj4.org/) library.
+Spatial R packages support a wide range of CRSs and they use the long-established [proj4](http://proj4.org/) library.
-Other than searching for EPSG codes on-line, another quick way to find-out about available CRSs is via the `rgdal::make_EPSG()` function, which outputs a data frame of available projections.
+Other than searching for EPSG codes online, another quick way to find out about available CRSs is via the `rgdal::make_EPSG()` function, which outputs a data frame of available projections.
-Before going into more detail into these, it's worth learning how to view and filter them inside R, as this could save time trawling the internet.
+Before going into more detail, it's worth learning how to view and filter them inside R, as this could save time trawling the internet.
-The following code will show available CRSs interactively, allowing filtering of ones of interest (try filtering for the OSGB CRSs for example):
+The following code will show available CRSs interactively, allowing you to filter ones of interest (try filtering for the OSGB CRSs for example):

 ```r